 Lichen sclerosus is a long-term (chronic) skin condition.
 It causes the skin to become thin, white, and wrinkly.
-Lichen sclerosus may occur at any age but is most common in women older than age 50.
-It can also happen in men and children, and women younger than age 50.
+Lichen sclerosus may occur in men, women, and children at any age.
+But it is most common in women older than age 50.

 Skin has several layers.
 The outer layer is the epidermis.
 Under this is the dermis.
 The dermis contains blood vessels, nerve endings, hair roots, and sweat glands.
 With lichen sclerosus, the epidermis may become thin.
 Inflammatory cells invade the dermis.
 This may cause swelling and broken blood vessels.
 Stretchy fibers in the skin (elastic and collagen) may break.
 All of this can lead to symptoms such as itching, pain, and blisters.

-It often affects the genital and anal areas.
+This condition often affects the genital and anal areas.
 Vulvar lichen sclerosus is a common form of the condition that affects a woman’s external genital areas.
-Less often, it can affect other parts of the body.
+Less often, lichen sclerosus can affect other parts of the body.
 These may include the neck, shoulder, breast, thighs, or mouth.

 What causes lichen sclerosus?

 Experts are still working to understand what causes lichen sclerosus.
 It runs in families, so experts think that certain genes may play a role.
 It does not seem to be contagious.
 So you can’t catch it from another person.
 Some factors that may lead to the condition are:

 - Past skin damage